osprey-dcs/dp-jal/README.md

-# dp-api-common
+# dp-api-java
 Java API Library for the Data Platform Core Services

 ## Overview
 This library isolates clients from the Data Platform gRPC communications framework by providing Java language interfaces for the Core Services.
 Interaction with the Core Services is simplified and clients require little or no knowledge of the gRPC library and the Protocol Buffers RPC interfaces.

 Provides basic connection and communications services to the following Data Platform services:
 - Query Service